ucladevx/website-v3/README.md

-# website-v3
-UCLA DevX Website Redesign (Summer 2025)
+# UCLA DevX Website (2025-26)
+## Do not make changes to this branch manually!
+This branch is only for deployment.